Get

 Cats that have not received preventative treatment commonly contract worms, and although seeing the parasites in your cat’s vomit or stool is unpleasant and concerning, they are typically easy to treat.
 If you have a dog that recently had worms and have leftover dewormer medication, it’s natural to wonder if you can use it for your cat, too.

 Some dewormers are safe to give to cats and dogs, but their dosages will differ.
 However, most dog dewormers aren’t suitable for cats, and vice versa.
 For that reason, it is recommended never to give dog dewormers to cats.
-Before giving your cat a dewormer, chat with your vet first.
+Before giving your cat a dewormer, chat with a vet first.

 Your cat should receive the dewormer best suited to their age, weight, and health condition.
-The medication should be given to your cat according to your vet’s instructions, which will differ from one pet to the other.
+The medication should be given to your cat according to a vet’s instructions, which will differ from one pet to the other.
 Therefore, dewormers shouldn’t be shared between pets.

 divider 3 paws